SleazLee/BMEssentials/README.md

 - **Simple Portals** – WorldGuard flags that send players to the wild, healing springs or warps.
 - **Player Shops** – Rentable shop regions with `/bms` management commands.
 - **Combine System** – Allows unsafe enchantment books to be applied via anvils.

+## Vote System Architecture
+- Vote streaks, reward selection, and offline reward queues are handled by the Velocity proxy (`BMVelocity`).
+- The proxy stores pre-determined rewards for offline voters and delivers them the next time the player connects, one reward at a time.
+- The Spigot plugin (`BMEssentials`) simply executes the reward that Velocity sends—no additional database columns or PlaceholderAPI values are required on Spigot.
+- Token odds gradually interpolate from 55/30/15 on day one to roughly 35/40/25 by day 30, rather than relying on hard-coded daily tables.

 ## Installation
 1. Build the plugin with Maven or download the compiled jar.